 In the opening scene when Surprise is attacked by Acheron, Captain Aubrey gives to command to "run out the starboard battery" (at around 28 mins).
 We then cut to the gun deck showing the guns not yet run out (at around 38 mins).
 However, Calamy ordered beat-to-quarters at 06:20 and while the boats were being lowered at 08:18 the port guns can be seen already run out and in a long shot from the stern at 08:24 the starboard guns appear to have been run out as well.

 Prior to the first encounter with the Acheron we see the watch glass turned and eight bells struck (at around 3 mins).
-A few moments later (at around 26 mins), we see the glass turned again and six bells is stuck which would mean that three hours had passed, yet the ship is still clearing for action, something which would have taken ten to fifteen minutes.
+A few moments later (at around 26 mins), we see the glass turned again and six bells is struck which would mean that three hours had passed, yet the ship is still clearing for action - something which would have taken ten to fifteen minutes.

 When Maturin is wounded, the bullet is removed from his left side (at around 1h 30 mins).
 However, when he and Aubrey are discussing the length of their stay at the Galapagos, he is holding his right side and using a cane on that side as well (at around 1h 35 mins).